-Degree graduation certificates are issued on or after the relevant approved certification date of 30th March, 30th July, 30th September or 30th December and only on return of the completed confirmation of details form issued with the notification of award letter.
-Certificates will be mailed directly to students by the university of the Highlands and Islands student records office based in executive office.
+Degree graduation certificates are issued on or after the relevant approved certification date of 30 March, 30 July, 30 September or 30 December and only on return of the completed confirmation of details form issued with the notification of award letter.
+Certificates will be mailed directly to students by the university Student Records Office.
 They will be sent recorded delivery and therefore will not be presented at the graduation ceremonies.

 SQA award certificates will be mailed directly to students by that body.